Editorial Filed 2026

 It changed shape.

-A two-part editorial witness on Canadian state-managed Indigenous family separation.
-From residential schools to provincial child welfare, the Sixties Scoop, birth alerts, and the modern apprehension system — one structural project, rotating through institutional forms.
+A three-part editorial witness on Canadian state-managed Indigenous family separation — and the financialised residential-care market on the English horizon.
+From residential schools to provincial child welfare, the Sixties Scoop, birth alerts, and the modern apprehension system.
+One structural project, rotating through institutional forms.
+The next rotation is already visible in England, in pounds.

 The Witnesses